ggiacz/compendium/README.md

-# burnin-sprintz
+# Compendium
-burnin'SPRINTZ is an open-source task manager dashboard.
+is an open-source task manager and note-taking dashboard.